mio-19/mio-19/README.md

 - 🔥 ~~Mostly code in `Scala` but not limited to any specific language.~~ No more: scala compiler is too much for my computers
 - ⚡ Favorite movie is Liz and the Blue Bird.

-Where is the button to opt out of the bad impact of LLM on living costs
+Where is the button to opt out of the bad impact of LLM on living costs? cannot find such a button :(

+I have delegated boring tasks to LLM; they do them wrong every time but if I let them check and recheck ten times, sometimes I get something look somewhat close to what I want.
+If this kind of quality is acceptable for a task and I need the task done but I do not actually want to do the task, fine, let it be LLM.